Louis de Saint-Gelais: Council and office

 Having returned to France on the death of his brother, Anjou now styled himself king Henry III.
 The new king met with his conseil d'État at Lyon upon his re-entry into the kingdom in September 1574.
 This conseil contained a small set of grandees: the queen mother Catherine, the new king's younger brother Alençon, the king of Navarre, the cardinal de Lorraine and cardinal de Guise, the bishops of Orléans and Limoges, the parlementaire the comte de Cheverny and Lanssac.
 They ratified the decision Henri had made on his journey back to France to hand over the remaining French Piemontese lands to the duca di Savoy (duke of Savoy).
 He would still be a member of this conseil d'État when it met two years later in 1576.
 By this time, due to the need to accommodate his brother Alençon's power and satisfy the grandees of the kingdom the conseil had expanded to containing 134 members.
 Le Roux argues that political power did not lie with the conseil d'État but rather with the conseil des affaires.
 The conseil des affaires by contrast to the conseil d'État afforded a prominent position to the members of the king's entourage.

 Bsack on 18 July 1574 the capitaine des gardes du corps the vicomte d'Auchy had died.
 Catherine hoped to see her man, Lanssac succeed to the charge, however the new king Henri was determined to stamp his authority on such affairs and not simply accept his mothers clients.
-Thus he placed the sieur de Rambouillet (who had already begun exercising the responsibilities with the king in Torino on his way back to France) in the post instead of Lanssac.
+Thus he placed the sieur de Rambouillet (who had already begun exercising the responsibilities with the king in Turin on his way back to France) in the post instead of Lanssac.
 By this means he ensured he had a man in the post who had demonstrated their loyalty to him as opposed to a loyalty to Catherine.
 Nevertheless, Lanssac and the sieur de Chavigny were confirmed in their positions as capitaines des cent gentilshommes.